256hax/solana-anchor-react-minimal-example/README.md

 ## Tools
 ### User-friendly Transaction Explorer
-I recommend to use localnet for transaction explorer.
+I recommend to use localnet with Transaction Explorer.

 1. Run local validator.
 ```